rsdoiel/antenna/science_and_technology.md

 date: 2025-05-15, from: NASA breaking news

-Noctilucent or night-shining clouds are rare, high-altitude clouds that glow with a blue silvery hue at dusk or dawn when the sun shines on them from below the horizon.
-These ice clouds typically occur near the north and south poles but are increasingly being reported at mid- and low latitudes.
+Noctilucent or night-shining clouds are rare, high-altitude clouds that glow with a blue silvery hue at dusk or dawn when the Sun shines on them from below the horizon.
+These ice clouds typically occur near the North and South Poles but are increasingly being reported at mid- and low latitudes.
 Observing them helps scientists better […]

 <br>